-This policy is designed to be read alongside the detailed guidance notes on the support available for pregnant students and students with young children.
+This policy is designed to be read in conjunction with the detailed guidance notes on the support available for pregnant students and students with very young children.

-Fairfield School of Business (FSB) believes that being or becoming pregnant, terminating a pregnancy, or having a young child should not prevent a student from starting, succeeding in, or completing a programme of study.
+Fairfield School of Business (FSB) believes that being or becoming pregnant, terminating a pregnancy, or having a very young child should not prevent a student from starting, succeeding in, or completing a programme of study.